Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Introduction

+It is worth noting that the static and dynamic electric dipole polarizabilities of atomic systems have been extensively investigated at NR, semi-relativistic, and relativistic levels of theory (see, e.g., Refs.~\citenum{Lim1999}, \citenum{Sahoo2007}, and \citenum{Mitroy2010}).
+In contrast, (four-component) relativistic CC molecular polarizability calculations are rather scarce.
+For example, Thakur et al.~\cite{Thakur2024} recently employed the FF technique to study this property in a series of ionized molecular systems.
+Very recently, new implementations for calculating relativistic response properties using analytical gradient techniques at the CC level of theory have been developed independently by Yuan \textit{et al.}~\cite{Yuan_RCC-LR_2024,Yuan_RCC-QR_2025} and Chakraborty \textit{et al.}~\cite{Chakraborty-jpca-2025,chakraborty2025lowcost}.

-In this work, we present highly accurate \textit{ab initio} calculations of the static and dynamic polarizabilities of BaOH.
-The relativistic coupled cluster approach, complemented by very large basis sets was used in the calculations of the static polarizabilities.
-We have determined the theoretical uncertainties of the calculated static polarizabilities based on an extensive computational study.
+In this work, we present \textit{ab initio} calculations of the static and dynamic dipole polarizabilities of BaOH that are systematically converged.
+The four-component relativistic coupled-cluster approach, complemented by very large basis sets, was used in the calculations of the static polarizabilities by applying the FF method.
+Despite the recent developments of relativistic LR-CC implementations~\cite{Yuan_RCC-LR_2024,Chakraborty-jpca-2025,chakraborty2025lowcost}, these do not include orbital relaxation effects.
+For this reason, striving to obtain the most accurate results possible, we have applied numerical gradients instead.
+Nevertheless, we present the differences between the results obtained with the (orbital-relaxed) FF method and others based on analytical gradients with unrelaxed orbitals.
+Furthermore, we have determined the theoretical uncertainties of the calculated static polarizabilities based on an extensive computational study.

 The dynamic polarizability was calculated at various frequencies of the external electric field, including the frequency corresponding to the transition used for the laser-cooling and trapping.
-These calculations were also performed within the coupled cluster approach, with relativistic effects incorporated through an effective core potential (ECP).
+These calculations were also performed within the coupled-cluster approach, with relativistic effects incorporated through an effective core potential (ECP).
 By indirectly incorporating the more accurately determined static polarizability, the uncertainty of the dynamic polarizability at the desired frequency is reduced.

 Previous experimental work on BaOH includes spectroscopy of several electronic, vibrational, and rotational transitions \cite{KinseyNielsen_1986, Anderson1993, Fernando1990, Tandy2009, Pooley1998}.
-A number of recent theoretical studies of this molecules are also available, focusing predominantly on its potential for precision measurements \cite{Denis2019, Gaul_2020, Cheng_2021}.
+A number of recent theoretical studies of this molecule are also available, focusing predominantly on its potential for precision measurements \cite{Denis2019, Gaul_2020, Cheng_2021}.